Toluwalemi/hugo-blog-website/content/reading.md

 +++

 # Currently Reading
-- FIGHTING CORRUPTION IS DANGEROUS: THE STORY BEHIND THE HEADLINES *by Ngozi Okonjo-Iweala*
 - EMOTIONAL INTELLIGENCE *by Daniel Goleman*

 # 2023
+- **April** - FIGHTING CORRUPTION IS DANGEROUS: THE STORY BEHIND THE HEADLINES *by Ngozi Okonjo-Iweala*
 - **January** - I AM BECAUSE WE ARE: THE STORY OF DORA AKUNYILI *by Chidiogo Akunyili-Parr*

 # 2022